MAF1981/MMM-Homematic-Heaters/README.md

 ## Side notes
 The requests via the XML-API addon does not require a login!
 If your HomeMatic control central unit is accessible without special protection via the Internet, this can be a serious security issue!

+## Next steps
+I'm planning to implement my HomeMatic window handles with the module to show the window state (open, closed).
+The window handles are of type <a href="http://amzn.to/2mCxxjU" target="_blank">HM-Sec-RHS</a>.